The History Boys

 The History Boys is a play by British playwright Alan Bennett.
-The play premiered at the Royal National Theatre in London on 18 May 2004.
+The play premiered at the Royal National Theatre in London's West End on 18 May 2004.
 Its Broadway debut was on 23 April 2006 at the Broadhurst Theatre where 185 performances were staged before it closed on 1 October 2006.

 The play won multiple awards, including the 2005 Laurence Olivier Award for Best New Play and the 2006 Tony Award for Best Play.

 Plot

 The play opens in Cutlers' Grammar School, Sheffield, a fictional boys' grammar school in the north of England.
 Set in the mid-late 1980s, the play follows a group of history pupils preparing for the Oxford and Cambridge entrance examinations under the guidance of three teachers (Hector, Irwin, and Lintott) with contrasting styles.

 Hector, an eccentric teacher, delights in knowledge for its own sake but his ambitious headmaster wants the school to move up the academic league table and hires Irwin, a supply teacher, to introduce a rather more cynical and ruthless style of teaching.
 Hector is discovered sexually fondling a boy and later Irwin's latent homosexual inclinations emerge.

 The character of Hector was based on the schoolmaster and author Frank McEachran (1900–1975).